d12frosted/elpa-mirror/gnu/relint-readme.txt

 * What the diagnostics mean

-  Tip: if a regexp string is difficult to understand, consider decoding it using 'xr', as in (xr-lint "gibberish").
+  Tip: if a regexp string is difficult to understand, consider using 'xr' to decode it, as in (xr-pp "your-messy-regexp").

   - Unescaped literal 'X'